Tomislav Uskok: Return to Sydney United 58

 Uskok departed Melbourne Knights midway through the 2019 season and re-signed with Sydney United in National Premier Leagues NSW.

 Western United

 Uskok joined A-League club Western United FC in January 2020 as their second signing for that month.
 Uskok scored his first A-League goal in a 2–1 derby win over Melbourne Victory FC.
 Prior to his second season with Western United, he was named the club's vice-captain.
 Manager Marko Rudan commented: "Tomi came in halfway through the season and he was an exceptional leader for us, a great communicator.
 He’s one for the future as far as we’re concerned, we can build a club around Tomi.
 In a very short space of time he’s got the respect of all the players and the coaching staff as well."

 Macarthur FC

-Uskok joined Macarthur FC on a two-year contract in July 2021.
+Uskok joined A-League club Macarthur FC on a two-year contract in July 2021.
+In May 2026, Uskok leave Macarthur FC.